Union Complex redevelopment

 Updated April 2025

-The University and UQ Student Union (UQU) are working together on the redevelopment of the Union Complex at St Lucia, including on the design approach, inclusions and governance.
+The University and UQ Union (UQU) are working together on a staged redevelopment of the Union Complex at St Lucia, including on the design approach, inclusions and governance.

 The redeveloped complex will maintain its legacy as a space where students can connect and feel safe and supported, and will remain a home for debate and activism on campus.